-Lucky Overton has over 30 years experience playing live covers and original live music.
-He performs a soulful blend of Americana and roots-rock that is influenced by 1950's rock 'n roll & country, as well as 1960's and 1970's soul and folk.
+Lucky Overton has over 31 years of experience playing live covers and original live music.
+He performs a soulful blend of Americana, folk and roots-rock that is influenced by 1950's rock 'n roll & country, as well as 1960's and 1970's soul and folk.
 Lucky Overton’s music has been compared to acts that range from John Prine and The Rolling Stones to Ray Charles and Otis Redding.
 The result is a sound can only be described as ‘Soulful Americana.’
-He currently resides in Alamosa County, Colorado.
+Originally from East Tennessee, Lucky currently resides in Alamosa County, Colorado.

-Lucky Overton has also played at many large events including Pickin' in The Pines-Acoustic and Bluegrass Festival, The Flagstaff Music Festival, The Arizona Governor's Banquet and The Flagstaff Folk Festival.
-Lucky has also shared the stage with many talents including Hillstomp, Rafe Sweet, Right on John, Rand Anderson, Annie Vergnetti, Andrew Laugher, and Big Jon Myers.
+Lucky Overton has also played at many large events including Pickin' in The Pines-Acoustic and Bluegrass Festival, The Flagstaff Music Festival, Fort Garland Fun Fest, The Arizona Governor's Banquet and The Festival in the Clouds.
+Lucky has also shared the stage with many talents including Hillstomp, The Apache Creek Fiddlers, Right on John, Rand Anderson, Annie Vergnetti, Ruben Dominguez, Bob Phillips, Matt Wellman, and Ben Tillman.

 "It's soulful Americana!
 It's like driving through the desert at midnight with no headlights and disappearing into the distant rhythm of heartbreak, hope and desperation.
 I am the bastard son of Gram Parsons and Aretha Franklin.
 I'm Ray Charles with a guitar in a country bar.
 I'm soulful, I'm white, and I'm Dylan doing nothing but Nashville Skyline.
 It's the music that makes you feel like Sam Cook, Hank Williams and Otis Redding are still alive."